 The Singaporean fiscal year

 The Singaporean fiscal year runs from January 1st to December 31st.
-The IRAS publishes a calendar for when taxes are due, and this is generally towards the mid to end of April.
+The IRAS publishes a calendar for when taxes are due, and this is generally towards the middle to end of April.
 Tax returns can be filed by paper filing or online through the myTax Portal using your SingPass.

 Income isn't taxed at source and is payable in multiple installments.
 When leaving Singapore, be sure to ask for a tax clearance certificate, as this is a compulsory step.